anima-research/connectome-ts/docs/connectome-ts-reqs.md

-I want to consider making a lightweight experimental version of Connectome as an alternative to the current implementation.

-The key difference would be that it would not contain a loom dag at all.
-The space state would be instant only.
-VEIL would still be produced by elements in the space, and VEIL would be rendered by the HUD, compressed by the Compression Engine, etc, but the logic to produce it would be much simpler.

-I am looking for a pretty much an independent implementation, I don't think we can reuse much code.
-I think we should try it in Typescript rather than Python.
+# Connectome TypeScript Architecture

+Lightweight Connectome is an experimental TypeScript implementation of Connectome without the Loom DAG, focusing on instant state management with VEIL (Virtual Environment Interface Language) for LLM context generation.

+## Key Differences from Main Connectome

+- **No Loom DAG** - State is instant only, no timeline branching
+- **Event-driven architecture** - All changes propagate through a unified event system
+- **TypeScript implementation** - For better type safety and modern async handling
+- **Simplified state model** - No historical state tracking or rollback

+## Core Architecture

+### Elements and Spaces

 Spaces are Elements.
 Elements are arranged in a tree in a root Space (think Unity).

-What I want to do better is to avoid the hardcoding that was made in the current implementation: all events, both from adapters and internally generated should propagate through an event system to all elements that subscribe to them.
+All events, both from adapters and internally generated, propagate through an event system to all elements that subscribe to them.
 Frame processing is marked by frame start events when an event in the space queue begins processing.

+### Communication Routing

 Communication routing is handled through a "stream reference" mechanism rather than hardcoded channels.
 When events arrive from external sources (Discord, Minecraft, etc.), they set the active stream for that interaction.
 The agent's speak operations then naturally flow to the active stream, though they can override with explicit targets when needed for cross-channel communication.

+### Processing Architecture

 Compression Engine processing happens during the maintenance phase, HUD begins to render after the compression engine has finished its first pass.
-Compression Engine should have its own internal asynchronicity (compression happens ahead of when its needed for context building in the HUD), so the first pass likely will only enqueue tasks and block only if needed data is not yet available.
+Compression Engine has its own internal asynchronicity (compression happens ahead of when its needed for context building in the HUD), so the first pass likely will only enqueue tasks and block only if needed data is not yet available.

-We should aim for integration with Discord adapter as the main target against against which to test, then we can add more elements, like an internal scratchpad, a social graph, a shell terminal, file terminal, etc.
+The system integrates with Discord adapter as the main test target, with additional elements like internal scratchpad, social graph, shell terminal, and file terminal.

-Few word on VEIL:
+## VEIL (Virtual Environment Interface Language)

 VEIL is essentially a markup language for the perceptual context of an LLM.
 Only a part of it gets rendered in the request that is sent to the API provider.
 VEIL is produced by the Elements when they are handling space events through the event system.

+### VEIL Structure

 VEIL is composed of VEIL frames, each frame is a delta applied to the previous frame.
 Frames carry both their deltas and the SpaceEvents that triggered them, enabling proper turn attribution in multi-agent contexts.
 The `events` field in frames is crucial for turn attribution - it contains the SpaceEvents that triggered the frame, allowing the HUD to determine message roles (user/assistant/system).
 Elements process events through the four-phase RETM cycle, with all changes consolidated into a single frame.

 VEIL state is composed of facets.
 The order of facets in the VEIL document determines temporality.

+### Aspect System

 Facets are composed using aspects - interfaces that define capabilities rather than rigid types.
 This allows extensibility while maintaining semantic clarity:

-Core Aspects:
+**Core Aspects:**
 - ContentAspect: Has renderable content (text/images)
 - StateAspect: Contains mutable state
 - EphemeralAspect: Exists only for current frame